Do you want to build a snowman? Come on, let's go and play…sorry we had to.

 On a cold winter night (or day)—instead of staying indoors—enjoy a cozy, decorated, and heated igloo overlooking the bay.
 These cold weather dining domes are the perfect place to stay warm while still experiencing the storm’s beauty somewhat outdoors.

-Igloos are located at the Newport Harbor Island Resort, The Reef Newport and Diegos, learn more here.
+Igloos are located at The Reef Newport and Diegos, learn more here.

 The Chanler Hot Chocolate BarBack to Top of List